no-go/SwappyItems/README.md

 - not RAM only, not DISK only
 - very flexible in data: value is not just "String"
 - not focused on multible disks or networking
-- flat: no need of a fat framework
+- flat: no need of a fat framework (just include `SwappyItems.hpp`)
 - no additional libs!
 - not all keys are stored in RAM: SwappyItems uses min/max and bloomfilter to search keys in files
 - modern c++17 build-in multicore usage